|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 So where was I when these events swept through my backyard?

-Few things act to conspire against a storm observer more than working a job on evening (swing) shift.
+Few things act to conspire against a storm photographer more than working a job on evening (swing) shift.
 I have been on a 3PM to 11PM work schedule since November of last year.
 I had originally expected to transition to day shift by spring of this year, but circumstances beyond my control prevented that.
 So with great trepidation, I entered this year's storm season largely sidelined during the entire prime severe weather time of day: the afternoons and evenings.
 A observer's nightmare!
 If it wasn't for that pesky thing called life and responsibility, I would have quit my job back in March.

 There were a couple of mitigating factors.
-I had saved vacation days for storm observing, and had plenty to use for the season.
+I had saved vacation days for storm photography, and had plenty to use for the season.
 In addition to the two normal days off during the weekend, I also had the option to call of on short-notice during 3 days per week.
 However, there were two days per week that I could not call off without at least a 1 week notice.
 With observing, it's rare to get more than a couple days advance notice of non-outbreak type tornado events (the type common in the Midwest).
 So, there was a 2 out of 7 chance that any given tornado day would happen on a day I could not call off of work, and a 5 out of 7 chance that one would happen that I could go after.

 With those odds, I expected to have to miss a couple of tornado days during the season, but figured that the odds would favor more events happening on days I *could* call off.